fdeboo/to-infinity/README.md

     **Cause:** When the DateChoiceForm is initialised, the queryset attribute on the ModelChoiceField is overidden with a dynamically generated queryset passed in the **kwargs.
 If no key is found in the **kwargs, the default value returned is None.

     The DateChoiceForm is instantiated again with request.POST when it comes to retrieving the form's POST data.
 The problem was that the paramater required to initialise the form was not provided.
-Therefore the kwarg would take the fallback value of None and subsequently set the value of the queryset to None.
+Therefore the kwarg was taking the fallback value of None and subsequently setting the value of the queryset to None.

     **Solution:** I refactored the code so that a view that renders a form in it's get method also handles the form's POST data in it's post method.
 Since the DateChoiceForm is dynamically rendered using data from the SearchTripsForm, I passed the SearchTripForm's input values to the session so that it could be accessed from the view associated with the DateChoiceForm.
 Within this view, I created a series of custom class methods to retrieve the data from the session and generate a queryset with it.
-The class methods were available to view's get and post method which meant that the DateChoiceForm could be inititalised with the same queryset in both the post and get methods.
+The class methods were available to view's default get and post method which meant that the DateChoiceForm could be inititalised with the same queryset in both the post and get methods.

 3. User model imported from django.contrib.auth.models
     This error has been reported [See here](https://github.com/PyCQA/pylint-django/issues/278)